Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference

-Due to the fact that the first term $\left[ \gamma\kappa(\bby, \cdot) - \kappa(\bbx,\cdot)\right] $ in \eqref{eq:stoch_grad} is a difference of kernel maps, building up its total expectation will{, in the limit,} be of infinite complexity \citep{Kivinen2004}.
-Thus, we propose instead {to construct} a sequence based on samples of the second term.
-That is, based on realizations of $\delta $, we consider a fixed point recursion that builds up an estimate of $\bar{\delta}$ by defining a scalar sequence $z_t$ as
+The first factor $\left[ \gamma\kappa(\bby, \cdot) - \kappa(\bbx,\cdot)\right] $ in \eqref{eq:stoch_grad} is a difference of kernel maps, so {estimating its expectation is parameterized by infinitely many samples of $\bbx$ and $\bby$ \cite{Kivinen2004,smola2007hilbert}.} Instead, we propose a sequence based on samples of the second scalar factor to estimate its expected value.
+Specifically, from samples of $\delta $, consider a recursion $z_t$ that estimates $\bar{\delta}$ as